RafaelPAndrade/01.Linux_Scripts/README.md

 #####Scripts I use in everyday linux live to aid me.
 ##CLUI.sh-Simple menu for tty environment
 Clui features sudoless shutdown/reboot/suspend/hibernate, a simple menu, a lot of utilities.
 Try it out!

 Disclaimer:only tested in Lubuntu

 Notes:

+-Some directories are hardcoded.
+Change them as you need.

 -In CLUI.sh, you will need these packages:

-  -fortune(and alter the k file path to match your own) -cowsay
+  -fortune(and alter the k file path to match your own)

+  -cowsay

   -bsdgames

   -greed

   -nano

   -mplayer

   -elinks